Understanding canine body language

 • Many dogs can show a mixture of these body postures.
 It is also important to remember that a dog who is wagging their tail or crouching their body does not always mean friendliness; be aware of the context of the situation.

-To prevent aggression in dogs, pet parents can:
+To prevent fear-based aggression in dogs, pet parents can:

-• Socialize your dog with other dogs and people, as well as introduce them to a variety of environments.
+• Socialize your dog with other dogs and people, as well as introduce them to a variety of environments, on their own terms.
 An under-socialized puppy may feel uncomfortable with new things, such as animals or people, which could result in biting to make scary things go away.
 Socializing helps puppies feel more comfortable and friendly in a variety of situations.
-For more tips on puppy socialization visit our Shelter Health Pro website.
+For more tips on puppy socialization, check out our blog on puppy training basics.

-• When trying new things, or meeting new people, remember to take your time, go at your dog’s pace, and reward brave steps with a treat!
+• When trying new things, or meeting new people, remember to take your time, go at your dog’s pace, and reward brave steps!

-• Enrol your dog in a reward-based training class.
-This early training can open a window of communication between you and your dog, and provide socialization opportunities with other dogs.
+• Enroll your dog in a reward-based training class.
+This early training can open a window of communication between you and your dog and provide socialization opportunities with other dogs.
 This will also help build the human-canine bond as you learn together.

 • Include your dog in the everyday activities of your household, spending time with the whole family.

-• Keep in mind, some dogs may be experiencing pain, injury, or illness, that may cause them to react out of character.
+Keep in mind, some dogs may be experiencing pain, injury, or illness, that may cause them to act out of character.
+If you suspect this may be the case, consult your veterinarian for solutions.

-• Remember some dogs are very fearful of strangers, both people and dogs, crowds or loud noises, costumes, or people in uniforms to name a few.
-It is important to recognize what makes your dog uncomfortable and avoid exposure to these things when possible.
+Remember some dogs are very fearful of strangers.
+This can include people and dogs, crowds or loud noises, costumes, or people in uniforms, to name a few.
+It is important to recognize what makes your dog uncomfortable and avoid inappropriate exposure to these things when possible.

-• Don’t wait!
+Don’t wait!
 The first time your dog shows aggressive behaviour towards anyone, seek professional help.
-Consult your veterinarian, a certified trainer, or behaviourist for recommendations.
+Consult your veterinarian or a certified behaviour consultant for recommendations.